CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates and other updates: Introduction

 \section{Introduction}

 CHIANTI is an atomic database and software package used for modeling optically-thin emission from astrophysical plasmas.
 It has been an open-source project since the first release in 1996 \citep{paper1}, and the data and software are available at \url{https://chiantidatabase.org}.
 The most recent previous release is CHIANTI 10 \citep{paper16}, and the present article describes the updates and new features of the 10.1 release. \citet{2016JPhB...49g4009Y} and \citet{2020Atoms...8...46D} summarize the contents of the modern version of the database and provide applications.
+The CHIANTI database contains a minimal set of information for all atoms and ions of all elements between H and Zn that includes descriptions of the ionization and recombination rates.
+There are currently 283 ions in the database that contain more detailed information.
+For these ions, there must be a file describing the energy levels, a file containing the wavelengths, weighted-oscillator strengths and the Einstein A coefficients (A-values) for the set of emitted lines, and file containing the information to reconstruct the electron collision strengths between ions.
+These three files all refer to the same sets of energy levels.
+There can be additional files describing autionization, level resolved ionization and recombination, and proton rates.
+A table showing the current list of ions with detailed information is shown in Fig.~\ref{fig:chianti_ion_table}.

 The spectral emission from ionized astrophysical plasmas is a key to our understanding of the processes that form and govern these regions.
 A key to the analysis of these spectra is a knowledge of the ionization state.
 For plasmas in a collisional ionization equilibrium, such as the solar corona, the equilibrium is largely controlled by electron collisional ionization and electron collisional recombination.
 Collisional ionization consists of both direct ionization (DI) and excitation followed by autoionization (excitation-autoionization or EA).
 Recombination also consists of two different processes, radiative recombination (RR) and dielectronic recombination (DR). \citet{ioniz} analyzed a large number of measured ionization cross sections in order to make ionization cross sections and their associated ionization rate coefficients readily available through the CHIANTI atomic database \citep{paper1, paper9, paper16}.
 Since that analysis, a number of important ionization cross sections have been measured and published.
-Here, these new measurements are analyzed in order to improve the calculation of ionization cross sections and rate coefficients in CHIANTI.
+Here, these new measurements are analyzed in order to improve the calculation of ionization cross sections and rate coefficients from the data files in CHIANTI.

 Recombination has been the focus of a project described by \citet{2003A&A...406.1151B} to systematically generate new DR and RR data for entire isoelectronic sequences.
 Previous versions of CHIANTI have used these rates for sequences from hydrogen to silicon.
 New calculations for the phosphorus sequence were presented by \citet{bleda_pseq} and these are discussed in Sect.~\ref{sec:pseq}.
 A new ionization balance is calculated from the updated ionization and recombination rates and is discussed in Sect.~\ref{sec:ioneq}.